Mathematics for Teaching Degree Program

-Through the degree in mathematics for teaching you build:
+Through the master's degree field in mathematics for teaching you:

-- Deeper knowledge of mathematics content, with a particular focus on middle and high school math classrooms.
+- Build deeper knowledge of mathematics content, with a particular focus on middle and high school math classrooms.

-- Tactics aimed to improve student motivation through interactive problem-solving activities.
+- Learn tactics that can improve student motivation through interactive problem-solving activities.

-- An enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.
+- Develop an enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.

-The degree includes nine courses and a thesis, or 11 courses and a capstone, with at least four courses taken on campus.
+The degree includes 12 courses, with at least four courses taken on campus.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
-Short, intensive on-campus options are available in the summer.
+As you progress through the program, you choose from courses offered on campus or online, year round, in the fall, spring, or summer.
+You are required to take at least four courses on campus.
+Three-week summer options available.

 - Complete a thesis or a capstone.